smearumi/mycroft-remote-computer/README.md

 For Power ON (Wake on LAN):
 * Not Tested.

-## Examples
-* "computer off"
-* "turn off my computer"
-* "turn off the computer"
-* "computer on"
-* "turn on the computer"
-* "turn the computer on"

 ## Installation
 You should be able to install skill via `mycroft-msm install https://github.com/smearumi/mycroft-remote-computer.git` or you can install this skill via Installer Skill from web interface (https://home.mycroft.ai/#/skill).
 It will take several minutes for installing requirements.